 These are the step-by-step instructions for drafting the Bodice Back Block.
 This back block can be used with either the 2-Dart Bodice Front or the 1-Dart Bodice Front.
-Scroll down to the bottom of the page for the downloadable PDF booklet.

 Example - Finished Bodice Back

 This first image is what the block looks like at the end of the step-by-step instructions below, using the measurements specified on the Preliminary Tab.
 The shape of yours may end up looking quite different.

 This is what my block, using my personal measurements, looks like.
 Your block may end up being slightly or significantly different to the example block.
 My Bodice Block Front looks very different to the example, but my Bodice Back looks very similar.
 The main difference is the shoulder slope, as I have squarer shoulders than the norm.

 Bodice Back Figure 1

 - Height of rectangle: From A up to B = Full Length Back.

 - Width of rectangle: From B across to C = (Upper Bust ÷ 4) + 1.25 inches ease